 “When it was all said and done, this repair reduced about 2.5 million gallons of creek water from entering the sewer system each day,” said Brogden.
 Had the issue not been located and remedied, the large amount of inflow could have led to SSOs further down the system or overwhelmed the WWTP.

 Additional I&I Reduction Methods

 Finding I&I in over 180 miles of sanitary sewer lines can seem like finding needles in a massive haystack, but the crews have employed methods to strategically locate issues.
 Tim Sexton is the Utility Systems Supervisor in charge of preventative maintenance.
-Beyond making sure that at least 10% of the system is cleaned every year, Tim’s staff locate I&I using some fascinating methods.
+Beyond making sure that at least 10% of the system is cleaned every year using a vacuum/jetting truck, Tim’s staff locate I&I using some fascinating methods.